STUDY JAPANESE ONLINE WITH NATIVES HERE

 • Cheesecake;

-Suihanki - Japanese rice cooker and its numerous possibilities
+Suihanki - Japanese rice cooker and its countless possibilities

-As you can see, the possibilities with a Japanese rice cooker are endless and can break the branch of those who are lazy to turn on the stove and prepare a gohan (rice).
+As you can see, the possibilities with a Japanese rice cooker are endless and can help those who are too lazy to turn on the stove and prepare a gohan (rice).

 • Quiz - Test your knowledge in Japanese cuisine